Aider-AI/aider/docs/llms.md

 Aider has some built in shortcuts for the most popular OpenAI models and has been tested and benchmarked to work well with them:

-- GPT-4 Turbo: run `aider` with no args uses GPT-4 Turbo by default.
+- GPT-4 Turbo: running `aider` with no arguments uses GPT-4 Turbo by default.
 - GPT-4 Turbo with Vision: run `aider --4-turbo-vision` to use this vision capable model, allowing you to share images with GPT by adding them to the chat with `/add` or by naming them on the command line.
 - GPT-3.5 Turbo: Run `aider --35-turbo`.